-The Customer shall submit the results of all type tests to EirGrid for review and acceptance prior to the shipment of material / equipment from the manufacturing plant.
+The Customer shall submit the results of all type tests to EirGrid for review.
 The type tests submitted must be those pertaining to the cable, fibre and accessories to be installed.

 All materials shall be tested to confirm the suitability of the supplier's design.
-All type testing shall be in accordance with IEC 60840 & IEC 62067 and fibre testing in accordance with IEC 60794 and IEC 61300.
+All type testing shall be in accordance with IEC 62067 and fibre testing in accordance with IEC 60794 and IEC 61300.